emacs-mirror/emacs/mps/manual/source/topic/thread.rst

     * On Windows, you must not install a first-chance exception handler.

-    * On OS X, you must not install a thread-local Mach exception handler for ``EXC_BAD_ACCESS`` exceptions.
+    * On macOS, you must not install a thread-local Mach exception handler for ``EXC_BAD_ACCESS`` exceptions.

     All of these things are, in fact, possible, but your program must